Helena Argyre: Marriage

 A fresco from Oshki, probably depicting the marriage of Bagrat and Helena at Bana.

-Mariam returned to Georgia with the bride and the high imperial dignity of curopalates for his son.
+Mariam returned to Georgia with the bride and the high imperial dignity of Kouropalates for his son.
 The marriage was celebrated at the cathedral of Bana, one of the principal royal churches of the Georgian Bagratids, which had also served as a venue for the coronation of Bagrat IV in 1027.
 The marriage is probably the subject of the 1036 fresco from the Oshki monastery, depicting a royal event at Bana.

 According to the Georgian historical tradition, Helene brought, as part of her dowry, "one of the nails of Jesus Christ, the icon of Okona and great riches".
 In addition, a number of Byzantine artists and craftsmen accompanied her to Georgia.
 The Georgian noble family of Garsevanishvili later claimed descent from Helena's chorister and were privileged to serve as hereditary keepers of the icon of Okona.
 This Byzantine ivory icon of the Mother of God, after an eventful history, found its abode at the Art Museum of Georgia in Tbilisi in 2004.
 Helena is also credited with the embellishment of the church of Gordi in Mingrelia.

 Helena died within a year or so after her marriage in the city of Kutaisi, without issue.
 All the children of Bagrat were born of his second marriage to the Alan princess Borena.
 Helena's death ended the brief rapprochement of the Georgian Bagratids and the Byzantine court and relations soon became unstable again.